-Through the renovation we provided the family with an open, flexible space supporting different uses that could evolve over the years, and that still feels special and intentionally designed.
+Through the attic renovation of this West Roxbury home, we provided the family with an open, flexible space supporting different uses that could evolve over the years, and that still feels special and intentionally designed.
 On the upper floor of a house filled with original wood molding and details, the homeowners looked to the attic fit-out to have character and charm, but with a decidedly more modern aesthetic.

 The renovation deliberately kept the floor plan open and bright.
 A light, natural palette makes the most of the available daylight from three existing windows, and the material details give the space its character.